algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 The solution follow local laws and legal policies on data privacy.
 The solution protect users’ data privacy.
 The tradeoffs between personalization and privacy in the solution are:

-- Nothing for the moment.
+- The personalization is the information displayed on the Smart TV.
+- The privacy is the personal information of the compagnie.

 ### 3.6 Regional considerations